MrGrasss/TeleBlitz-BestTelebot/README.md

         it to work.
 This means that you don't necessarily need to use one function first before using the other.

-    - Important: If your going to use this tool for any other activity then scraping make sure to select "Y" to scrape all users info because you will be needing their usernames.
+    - Important: If your going to use this tool for any other activity then scraping make sure to select "Y" to scrape all users info because you will be needing their usernames or access_hash.

     - TDATA: Formats: {name}/tdata/(actual_data), {name}/(actual_data).
 For best results use bought TDATA.
 TDATA with multiple accounts logged in are not supported YET.